Skip to content

 Master's Notepad

-Chinese New Year starts on January 29th, 2025, and lasts 15 days.
+Chinese New Year started on January 29th and runs for 15 days.
 Happy Chinese New Year (gong hei fat choy ) in Cantonese (Congratulations and be Prosperous).
-It is the Year of the Snake.
+It is the Year of the Dragon.

 Keep Training,